SEAL-Embedded/sigtekx/docs/technical-notes/ieee754-compliance.md

 ## Overview

-This document describes the IEEE-754 compliance measures implemented in the ionosense-hpc library to ensure deterministic, reproducible numerical accuracy in GPU-accelerated FFT processing.
+This document describes the IEEE-754 compliance measures implemented in the sigtekx library to ensure deterministic, reproducible numerical accuracy in GPU-accelerated FFT processing.

 ## Compliance Measures Implemented